vollyimnetz/crop-thumbnails/readme.txt

 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-"Crop Thumbnails" made it easy to get exacly that specific image-detail you want to show in the automatic cropped post-thumbnails.
+"Crop Thumbnails" made it easy to get exacly that specific image-detail you want to show in your featured image or gallery image.

 == Description ==

-The plugin enhance functionality to crop your automatic cropped post-thumbnails individuell and simple.
-It add links in the backend to enter all images you had attached to a post, page or custom-post.
+The plugin enhance functionality to crop your automatic cropped images individuell and simple.
+It add buttons to the edit-pages and media-dialog to access a Crop-Editor.
 In the Crop-Editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.

 = Further Features =

 * It is possible to filter the list of available image-sizes (in dependency to post-types) in the settings (Settings > Crop-Thumbnails).
-* You could provide your users a custom style for the Editor-Window.
+* You could provide your users a custom style for the Editor-Window (see F.A.Q.).

 == Installation ==